-We will be running another round of the Business Bootcamp in Fall 2021.
-Sign up for the Young Agrarians newsletter to be the first to find out about it!
+We will be running another round of the Business Bootcamp starting in early October.
+Sign up for our newsletter to be the first to find out when registration opens!

 The Business Bootcamp will cover everything from writing a mission statement to creating a financial plan to defining a marketing strategy.
 In this program you will have the opportunity to:

-- Get insights from experts on your farm business
+- Gain insights from experts on your farm business

 - Get to know others in farm start-up